wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-passwords-learn-more.md

           - If the user is not configured, then the user is advised to contact his or her administrator to reset his or her password.
         - If the policy requires two challenges, then it is ensured that the user has the appropriate data defined for at least two of the challenges enabled by the administrator policy.
           - If the user is not configured, then we the user is advised to contact his or her administrator to reset his or her password.
-    - Checks whether or not the user’s password is managed on premises (federated or password hash sync’d).
+    - Checks whether or not the user's password is managed on premises (federated or password hash sync'd).
-       - If writeback is deployed and the user’s password is managed on premises, then the user is allowed to proceed to authenticate and reset his or her password.
+       - If writeback is deployed and the user's password is managed on premises, then the user is allowed to proceed to authenticate and reset his or her password.
-       - If writeback is not deployed and the user’s password is managed on premises, then the user is asked to contact his or her administrator to reset his or her password.
+       - If writeback is not deployed and the user's password is managed on premises, then the user is asked to contact his or her administrator to reset his or her password.
 4. If it is determined that the user is able to successfully reset his or her password, then the user is guided through the reset process.

 Learn more about how to deploy password writeback at [Getting Started: Azure AD Password Management](/documentation/articles/active-directory-passwords-getting-started).